chavocado/cheese_the_first/README.md

 * staff view of said orders to complete

 Order Views:
-* Square ecommerce API integration for orders
+* Square ecommerce API integration for orders //asked to be removed until 2nd location is acquired
-* Timer at landing page to display time that has passed
+* Timer and order # at landing page to display time that has passed
 * Thank you Email integration.

 Assumptions: